ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 Where param is the serialization of Param.

-## Uploading Reports
+## Uploading Reports {#uploading-reports}

 Clients periodically upload reports to the leader, which then distributes the individual shares to each helper.

 ### Key Configuration Request {#key-config}

 Before the client can upload its report to the leader, it must know the keys of each of the aggregators.
-These are retrieved from each aggregator by sending a request to `[aggregator]/key_config`, where `[aggregator]` is the aggregator's endpoint URL, provided in the Config.
+These are retrieved from each aggregator by sending a request to `Param.aggregators[i].endpoint/key_config` for `0 <= i < len(Param.aggregators)`.
 The aggregator responds to well-formed requests with status 200 and an `HpkeConfig` value:

 ~~~
 struct {
-  uint8 id;
+  HpkeConfigId id;
   HpkeKemId kem_id;
   HpkeKdfId kdf_id;
   HpkeAeadKdfId aead_id;
   HpkePublicKey public_key;
 } HpkeConfig;

+uint8 HpkeConfigId;
 opaque HpkePublicKey<1..2^16-1>;
 uint16 HpkeAeadId; // Defined in I-D.irtf-cfrg-hpke
 uint16 HpkeKemId;  // Defined in I-D.irtf-cfrg-hpke